soulwing/docker-wildfly10/README.md

 This image sets two environment variables which may be helpful as you create your downstream images.

+### `WILDFLY_USER`

+This identifies the user and group name that will be used to run Wildfly in the container.
+Because the container uses _s6-overlay_ for process supervision, you cannot run the entire container as a non-root user.
+However, the Wildfly process itself (as well as the CLI process described in [Running the JBoss CLI](#running-the-jboss-cli)) run as the user specified by this environment variable.

+Note that you **cannot change the user without rebuilding the container image**.
+The user and group named by `WILDFLY_USER` are created as part of the image building process.

 ### `WILDFLY_HOME`

 This is the location where Wildfly is installed in the container filesystem.